-Maximum Time Limits for: Type of Claim Claims administrator to decide initial claim (if no additional information is needed) (whether adverse or not) Extension of time by Plan for determining initial claim Claims administrator to notify claimant of information needed from claimant to decide initial claim, if not provided by claimant Urgent Care Claims For claims for medical plan benefits, no later than 72 hours after receipt of the claim by the claims administrator None No later than 24 hours after receipt of incomplete claim by claims administrator Pre- Service Claims No later than 15 days after receipt of claim by the claims administrator One time 15-day extension allowed if (i) due to matters beyond claims administrator's control and (ii) claims administrator notifies claimant before end of initial 15-day time period of the circumstances requiring such extension and the date claims administrator expects to render decision.
-If extension is due to claimant's failure to submit information, notice will describe required information.
-Note: Claims administrator may or may not allow extension due to claimant's failure to provide needed information.
-N/A Post- Service Claims No later than 30 days after receipt of claim by the claims administrator One time 15-day extension allowed if (i) due to matters beyond claims administrator 's control and (ii) claims administrator notifies claimant before end of initial 30-day time period of the circumstances requiring such extension and the date claims administrator expects to render decision.
-If extension is due to claimant's failure to submit information, notice will describe required information.
-Note: Claims administrator may or may not allow extension due to claimant's failure to provide needed information.
+Maximum Time Limits for: Type of Claim Claims administrator to- decide initial elaim (if no- additional information is- needed) (whether adverse or not) Extension of time by Plan for determining initial claim Claims- administrator to- notify claimant of information- needed from- elaimant to decide initial claim, if not provided by- elaimant Urgent Care Claims For claims for- medical-plan- benefits, no later- than 72 hours after receipt of the claim by the claims- administrator None No later than 24- hours after receipt of incomplete claim by claims- administrator Pre- Service Claims No later than 15- days after receipt of claim by the claims administrator One time 15 day extension allowed if (i) due to matters beyond chims administrator's control and (ii) claims administrator's control and (iii) claims administrator's control and the encounter requiring such extension- and the date claims administrator- expects to render decision.
+If extension- is due to claimant's failure to submit information, notice will describe required information.
+Note: Claims administrator may or may not allow- extension due to claimant's future to- provide needed information.
+N/A Post Service Claims No later than 30. days after receipt of claim by the claims administrator One time 15-day extension allowed if (i) due to matters beyond claims. administrator: control and (ii) claims administrator notifies claimant before- end of initial 30-day time period of the circumstancer requiring exuch extension- and the date claims administrator expects to render decision.
+If extension- is due to claimant's failure to cubmit information, notice will describe required information.
+Note: Claims administrator may or may not allow- extension due to claimant's failure to- provide needed information.
 N/A